 Make sure that the polarity of the wiring is correct.
 Switch the wires around if need be.

-My machine is not moving the right amount when I jog a certain amount
+My machine is not moving the correct amount when I jog a certain amount

 The microstepping on your drivers may not be set correctly.
 Check the drivers under your machine and make sure that they are set to 1/8″ microstepping by ensuring that the DIP switches are in the correct position.

 Try restarting your g-code sender.